drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/04.orders/04.customer-emails/docs.md

 ![Check / uncheck notification](commerce2-email-section.png)

-Check / uncheck the **Email the customer a receipt when an order is placed**.
+Check / uncheck the **Email the customer a receipt when an order is placed** box.

 ## How to send Store Admin / Manager order notifications